MobSF/httptools/RD.md

 ### Fuzz for Horizontal IDOR

 The IDOR fuzzing logic is available in `http_tools/modules/fuzzer.py`.
-The script loads the captured request and replaces authtoken/cookies that belongs to a different user, repeat the request and compare the response with the original response.
-If they matches then thats a possible IDOR.
+The script loads the captured request and replaces authtoken/cookies that belong to a different user, repeat the request and compare the response with the original response.
+If they match then that's a possible IDOR.

 Modify the file `http_tools/modules/fuzzer.py`, at line no 100, Set the authtoken or cookies value in the `modified` variable.